getsentry/sentry-docs/docs/clientdev/overview.rst

         'tags': {'foo': 'bar'},
     })

-If your platform supports block statements, it is recommend you provide something like the following::
+If your platform supports block statements, it is recommended that you provide something like the following::

     with client.captureExceptions(tags={'foo': 'bar'}):